spinalcordtoolbox/spinalcordtoolbox/README.md

 Download the [latest SCT VM](https://osf.io/y3phg/).
 Compatible with [VirtualBox 5.1.22](https://www.virtualbox.org/wiki/Downloads).
 General information on how to install the VM create a shared folder are available [here](http://neuro.debian.net/vm.html).

-The password of the VM is "neurodebian".
+* The password of the VM is "neurodebian".
-Configure the VM
+* Configure the VM:
-Increase the RAM: Settings > System > Motherboard Slide until you have 1-2GB left for your OS.
+  * Increase the RAM: Settings > System > Motherboard.
+Slide until you have 1-2GB left for your OS.
-Increase number of processors: Settings > System > Processor Slide until you have 1-2 CPU left for your OS.
+  * Increase number of processors: Settings > System > Processor.
+Slide until you have 1-2 CPU left for your OS.

 ## Video tutorials